Upcoming and past events and exhibits sponsored by the Friends of the Lehigh Libraries.

 Tuesday, March 7, 2017

-Stephen Buonopane, Bucknell University, will speak at 4:10 PM in the Scheler Humanities Forum (Linderman 200) in a program celebrating the completion of a CLIR “Hidden Collections” civil engineering archives grant project by the Libraries’ Special Collections.
-For more information, check the university events calendar.
+Stephen Buonopane, Bucknell University, spoke at 4:10 PM in the Scheler Humanities Forum (Linderman 200) in a program celebrating the completion of a CLIR “Hidden Collections” civil engineering archives grant project by the Libraries’ Special Collections.

 Thursday, October 20, 2016